Bar, Montenegro: Contemporary

 In 1918, Bar became part of the Kingdom of Serbs, Croats and Slovenes.

-In 1945, Albanians in Bar were massacred by Yugoslavs partisans.
+In 1945, Albanians in Bar were massacred by Yugoslav partisans.
 This event is known as the Bar massacre.

 In 1976, Pristan was demolished, with the aim of expanding the Port in its place.
-The population was mainly moved to Topolica, where until urbanization there was only a complex of the Castle of King Nicholas.
+The population was mainly moved to Topolica, where, until urbanization, there was only a complex of the Castle of King Nicholas.

 After the catastrophic earthquake of 1979, especially conditioned by the work of the Port of Bar, the city experienced a demographic boom.
-In the period until 1990, Bar was one of the crucial ports of SFR Yugoslavia, which was invested in and which became the political, industrial, tourist, cultural, sports center of the region.
-This was especially contributed by the opening of the roads Bar-Titograd in 1959 and Bar-Belgrade in 1976.
+In the period until 1990, Bar was one of the crucial ports of SFR Yugoslavia, which was invested in and which became the political, industrial, tourist, cultural, and sports centre of the region.
+This was especially contributed to by the opening of the roads Bar-Titograd in 1959 and Bar-Belgrade in 1976.

 When Montenegro signed an agreement with the Chinese Government to build a motorway from Bar to the Serbian border (part of the Belt and Road initiative) in 2014, large tracts of land around Bar were agreed as collateral in the event of the Montenegro government defaulting on payment of the 1 billion dollar loan.
 The project was financed by the Export-Import Bank of China.
 Contractual disputes can only be resolved through a Chinese court.